nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimx952/driver_examples/sar_adc/selftest/example_board_readme.md

 ~~~~~~~~~~~~~~~~~~~~~
  ADC selftest example.
+ The channel 34 ADC conversion data is 4084.
+ The channel 2 ADC conversion data is 2047.
+ The channel 3 ADC conversion data is 1365.
+ The channel 34 ADC conversion data is 4086.
+ The channel 2 ADC conversion data is 2049.
+ The channel 3 ADC conversion data is 1363.
+ The channel 34 ADC conversion data is 4083.
+ The channel 2 ADC conversion data is 2046.
- The channel 0 ADC conversion data is 4079.
+ The channel 3 ADC conversion data is 1366.
- The channel 1 ADC conversion data is 3743.
+ The channel 34 ADC conversion data is 4085.
  The channel 2 ADC conversion data is 2048.
- The channel 0 ADC conversion data is 4092.
- The channel 1 ADC conversion data is 3742.
- The channel 2 ADC conversion data is 2050.
- The channel 0 ADC conversion data is 4092.
- The channel 1 ADC conversion data is 3744.
- The channel 2 ADC conversion data is 2051.
- The channel 0 ADC conversion data is 4093.
+ The channel 3 ADC conversion data is 1364.
- The channel 1 ADC conversion data is 3741.
+ The channel 34 ADC conversion data is 4084.
- The channel 2 ADC conversion data is 2051.
+ The channel 2 ADC conversion data is 2047.
- The channel 0 ADC conversion data is 4091.
- The channel 1 ADC conversion data is 3744.
- The channel 2 ADC conversion data is 2049.
+ The channel 3 ADC conversion data is 1365.
  Self-test error occurred!
  ADC self-test watchdog sequence error occurred.
 ~~~~~~~~~~~~~~~~~~~~~